 Rather than being controlled by a single organisation, cryptocurrencies are maintained by global networks of computers, often referred to as nodes.
 These networks validate and record each coin's transactions on a public ledger called a blockchain - with the decentralised nature of cryptocurrencies making them resistant to censorship and fraud.

 The first cryptocurrency, Bitcoin, was launched in 2009 and laid the foundation for the thousands of altcoins that followed.
 Each cryptocurrency serves a different purpose, from being a means of payment to powering decentralised applications.
 Choosing the right one depends on your goals, understanding of how each crypto works and perhaps most importantly your risk tolerance.
-Of course, this is a very simple overview, and you might want to conduct thorough research before trading cryptocurrencies.
+Of course, this is a very simple overview, and you might want to conduct thorough research before trading or investing in cryptocurrencies.1

 There are literally thousands of cryptocurrencies with strong potential use cases available to trade in but as a general rule all of them can be classified within six key categories: